matthewrmshin/matthewrmshin/README.md

 I created a Fortran application to ingest forecast model data from different weather forecasting centres.
-The data can come in different forms, with grids of the globe drawn in different ways and coming in as fragements at different time.
-The application has to stitch together the fragments and convert the data to a format compliant to ours.
+The data can come in different forms, with grids of the globe drawn in different ways and coming in as fragments at different time.
+The application re-integrates the fragments and converts the data to a format compliant to ours.
 The application is still in use after more than 15 years.

 I ported software systems across several generations of HPC and Linux/Unix